rancher/turtles/CONTRIBUTING.md

    (See also [Choosing something to work on](#choosing-something-to-work-on) below.)
 1. Open an [issue](#opening-issues). :interrobang:

-    We have 2 forms of issue: [bug reports](#bug-report-guide), [feature requests](#feature-request-guide).
+    We have 2 forms of issue: [bug reports](https://github.com/rancher-sandbox/rancher-turtles/issues/new?assignees=&labels=&projects=&template=bug_report.yaml) and [feature requests](https://github.com/rancher-sandbox/rancher-turtles/issues/new?assignees=&labels=&projects=&template=feature_request.yaml).
 If you are not sure which category you need, just make the best guess and provide as much information as possible.

 1. Interested in helping to improve Rancher CAPI extension?
 Chime in on [bugs](https://github.com/rancher-sandbox/rancher-turtles/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fbug+) or [`help wanted` issues](https://github.com/rancher-sandbox/rancher-turtles/labels/help-wanted).
 If you are seeking to take on a bigger challenge or a more experienced contributor, check out [feature requests](https://github.com/rancher-sandbox/rancher-turtles/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Ffeature).